tristankinsleyscott/Miami-Housing-Analysis/README.md

 ### 1. Pearson Correlation
 Sale Price (SALE_PRC) serves as the dependent variable, with other select columns serving as independent variables in their own respective subplots

-### 2. Matrix
+### 2. Correlation Matrix
-The correlation matrix table in this project depicts correlation coefficient between each column in the included dataset.
+The correlation matrix table in this project depicts correlation coefficients between each column in the included dataset.

+### 3. Density Heatmap
+The included heatmap figure depicts the density levels of each column in the dataset.
+Each house has been converted from lat/long into a point using the Shapely package.

 # Insights